Can GitHub Issues Help in App Review Classifications?: Proposed Approach

 \subsection{Data Collection}

 We first collect data needed for subsequent steps of our approach.
 Therefore, we investigate the Android repositories available on GitHub to identify appropriate ones that (i) contain adequate labelled issues and (ii) provide relevant and accurate data for creating the auxiliary dataset.
-Liu et al. \cite{Liu} provided the AndroZooOpen dataset, which includes information about more than 46K Android repositories.
+Liu et al.~\cite{Liu_1} provided the AndroZooOpen dataset, which includes information about more than 46K Android repositories.
 To our best knowledge, this dataset is the largest available collection containing GitHub repositories related to open-source Android apps.
 This paper uses the AndroZooOpen dataset to find appropriate repositories by examining extracted information.

 In January 2023, approximately 43K repositories of this dataset were available on GitHub.
-We updated important fields, such as the contributor and star counts, to make our investigation more accurate and get labeled issues using the GitHub REST API \cite{RESTAPI}.
-Most available repositories had no labeled issue, and only 5,258 (12.1\%) repositories contained at least one.
-Fig. \ref{fig:issu_repo_count} shows the repository counts for each number of labeled issues in these 5,258 repositories.
+We updated important fields, such as the contributor and star counts, to make our investigation more accurate and get labeled issues using the GitHub REST API~\cite{RESTAPI}.
+Most available repositories had no labeled issue, and only 5,258 (12.1\%) repositories contained at least one. \figref{issu_repo_count} shows the repository counts for each number of labeled issues in these 5,258 repositories.
 As can be seen, most of the repositories have a few labeled issues.
 Although 20\% of them contain more than 30 labeled issues, they constitute 92.3\% of collected issues.
 Therefore, repositories with less than 30 labeled issues provide little information.
 In order to increase the quality and performance of the auxiliary dataset, we eliminate them for two reasons.